jeetsukumaran/DendroPy/doc/source/scripts/sumtrees.rst

     $ sumtrees.py --multithreaded=40 -o result.tre t1.tre ... t40.tre

 SumTrees will indeed launch 40 parallel threads to process the files, and it will seem like 40 threads are being executed in parallel.
-But this is not actually what is happening.
-In reality, the operating system is actually cycling the threads through the available processors in rapid succession.
-So, while it seems like they are all running in parallel, on a nanosecond time-scale, only 8 threads are actually executing simultaneously.
+In reality, the operating system is actually cycling the threads through the available processors in rapid succession, such that, on a nanosecond time-scale, only 8 threads are actually executing simultaneously.
-While your run should complete without problems when oversubscribing the hardware (processors) in this way, there is going to be some degree of performance hit due to the overhead involved in managing the cycling of threads through the processors.
+While your run should complete without problems when oversubscribing the hardware (processors) in this way, there is going to be some degree of performance hit due to the overhead involved in cycling of threads through the processors.
 On some operating systems and hardware contexts, depending on the magnitude of oversubscription, this may not have that much of an impact, while on others it might.
 So, in general, it probably is a good idea to match the number of threads to the number of processors available.